 Edmit's estimator is free for students and families.
 You should build a profile, covering two key areas: academic performance (starting with grades and standardized tests) and financial need (your zip code is used to approximate your household income; you can also provide Edmit with your actual income or EFC for greater accuracy in your profile section).

 Once the student’s profile is complete, “we can make recommendations around fit and value, driven by academic merit and financial need,” says Ducoff.

 “Edmit is a tool you can use at any point - whether at the end of the decision-making process, when you’re figuring out what school you can best afford, where you might be able to appeal for more financial aid, and what is the best value school for you,” says Manville, “or when you're researching the schools you should apply to that might provide the right financial fit.”

 Edmit for Parents and College Counselors

 Parents and college counselors can also create profiles and will soon be able to share information with their children or students they work with.

 “We really want each student to have their own profile,” says Ducoff.
 “And we’ll also build out features over time to help parents contribute financial information and see across their kids’ profiles, and for college counselors, who are working with dozens of students, to be able to see across their students or clients.”

-“We wish that all students could have better leverage in the process,” says Ducoff, “and more savviness so they can be best set up for success when they graduate.”
+“We wish that all students could have better information in the process,” says Ducoff, “and more savviness so they can be best set up for success when they graduate.”